farhannysf/sentry-bot/README.md

 Baby Yoda (Smokey) can only show you the Way.
 To follow the Way, you must become the Way.

 This app also inherits the base image policy from P1 which is Free and Open Source Software.

+# App Description
+Most of this app components were reused and improved from my other project: [apx-bot](https://github.com/farhannysf/apx_bot).

+This is a cloud-native, stateless microservice app using python38 DoD Hardened Container (DHC) as the base image and pulled from Platform One registry at build time with Docker.
+DHC is an OCI-compliant image that is secured and made compliant with the DoD Hardened Containers Cybersecurity Requirements.

+This app is running a Discord bot client that forwards Sentry webhook requests to authorized Discord channels as a real-time alert with optional mention support to the authorized Discord user.
+Discord channel can be authorized through invoking bot command by user with a sufficient permission in the respective Discord server.
+To authorize and enable the optional mention support, Sentry project must be registered first by the respective user through invoking bot command.

+It is using Sanic web framework to run asynchronous web server for better scalability and performance in forwarding Sentry webhook requests on top of asynchronous Discord.py client event loop.
+This app is using TLS connection but does not rely on Nginx reverse proxy that forwards all HTTPS requests to an HTTP sanic backend in order to make this app as self-contained as possible and to ensure maximum portability in deployment without having to reconfigure existing Nginx configuration, if any.
+Instead, deliberate design decision was made to use self-signed TLS certificate generated at build time solely for the purpose of leveraging TLS traffic encryption.
+This certificate is not signed by CA and will not pass strict TLS validation from clients outside the scope of this app.

+Google Cloud Firestore is used as a serverless noSQL database with ACID transactions to resiliently store channel, project registration and API keys configuration variables.

+There are two available runtime modes, each accomodates for production and development purpose.

 # Features and Usage
 ## Quick Start